FAQs

 What is the track record of the company?

-What is the companies ability to achieve project programme?
+What is the company's ability to achieve project programme?

 Thermosash was established in 1973, our staff are skilled with many local years and international experience and training.